floppydisk525/MvvmLight_Frame_DesignTime/README.md

 d:DataContext="{d:DesignInstance Type=v:IntroPage, IsDesignTimeCreatable=True}"
 Content ="{Binding}"
 ```
 The line Source = "{Binding FrameUri}" was removed.
 The end result was DesignTime WORKED (Yay - Left Image).
-However, RUN TIME did NOT work (Right Image).
+However, RUN TIME did NOT work (Booo - Right Image).

 ![alt text][DesignTimePageImageWORKS]![alt text][RunTimeDoesNOTWorkTRIAL]

-To achieve a workable solution, the Source="{Binding FrameUri}" was added and the solution works.
-But is there a better way?
-When the Source="{Binding FrameUri}" was added, the navigation bar showed up - strange - something going here...
+To achieve a workable solution, the Source="{Binding FrameUri}" was added.
+When the Source="{Binding FrameUri}" was added, the navigation bar showed up - strange.
+But is there a better way to do this?

 ![alt text][DesignTimePageImageWorksNAVButtons]